Out of Oblivion: The Homegrown Rise and Riffs of Leo Kottke

 Mudlark, Greenhouse My Feet Are Smiling, Leo Kottke - Peter Lang - John Fahey, Dreams And All That Stuff, Ice Water, Paul Bunyan, Home & Away

-Interesting Minnesota homespun ties to many of Leo's later albums.
+Interesting Minnesota homegrown ties to many of Leo's later albums.

 And much more